stevelab1/portfolio-one/README.md

 ## Includes:

-- Place for your name, a hero image, links to sections about you, your work, and how to contact you
+- Placeholder for name, a hero image, links to sections about you, your work, and how to contact you
 - When one of the links in the navigation is clicked then the UI scrolls to the corresponding section
 - When viewing the section about your work then the section contains titled images of your applications
 - When presented with the your first application then that application's image is larger in size than the others (for featured work)